ReactiveSets/toubkal/README.md

       - @emits       : emitted output values' attributes
       - @todo        : suggestion for future version
       - @coverage    : indicates automatic tests coverage
-      - @manual      : a documentation manual name this belongs-to (introduction, glossary, architect, reference, guide, programmer, internal)
+      - @manual      : a documentation manual name this belongs-to
       - @section     : a section name within a manual
       - @api         : indicates API maturity: experimental, alpha, beta, stable, deprecated

   - @@keyword: indicates a link to another section of the documentation:
     - e.g. This is @@stateless, @@synchronous, @@lazy pipelet.
     - If keyword is a plural and no entry is found for it, attempt to locate it's singular form
     - If it cannot be located, a warning is emitted

-  - some pipelets, functions and methods are already following this documentation format
+  - many pipelets, functions and methods are already following this documentation format

-#### Completed Work:

-- transactional pipelets:
+- Transactional design patterns and pipelets
   - fetch(): Fetches the current state of a store dataflow based on source events.
   - update_fetched(): Update fetched values in a transaction

-- fetch() && update_upstream_query() refactoring:
-  - Implemented in Plug base class of all inputs and outputs
-  - Replaces all implementations of fetch on inputs and outputs
-  - Forward compatible with fetch() API, the API may be deprecated once migration to new API is complete
-  - All plugs now have a source, enables plugs pipelines for fetch() && update_upstream_query()
-  - Allow synchronization between update_upstream_query() and fetch()
-  - Receivers can now receive removes, updates and operations' options
-  - Allow query transforms on all plugs
-  - Filters fetch_unfiltered() if defined
-  - Filters through _tranform() if defined and fetch_unfiltered() not defined
+  - fetched_differences(): Emits differences (A - B) between two fetched sets A then B
+  - emit_operations(): Emits remove, update, and add operations in a transaction

 - Allow automatic synchronization of all inputs of a pipelet, as long as one uses method Pipelet.._add_input() to add additional inputs.
   This relies on sharing input transactions between all inputs, and other modifications to make this work properly on controllets.